CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 **All tests and results are done on Release mode in Visual Studio**

-The first step in the testing strategy was to figure out the optimal block size for the different GPU implementations of the scan and stream compaction algorithms.
+The first step in generating results was to figure out the optimal block size for the different GPU implementations of the scan and stream compaction algorithms.
 Data from each implementation was collected with a constant input array size of 2^25 (33,554,432) for powers of two block sizes from 32 to 1024, and the results are shown in Figure XXX below.